IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

       select the [logstash-filter-dynamodb_guardium_plugin_filter.zip](https://github.com/IBM/universal-connectors/releases/download/v1.5.1/logstash-filter-dynamodb_guardium_plugin_filter.zip) plug-in.
 After it is uploaded, click **OK**.
     * If the audit logs are to be fetched from CloudTrail, select the
       1. [cloudtrail_codec_plugin.zip](./DynamodbOverCloudtrailPackage/DynamoDB/cloudtrail_codec_plugin.zip) plug-in.
 After it is uploaded, click **OK**.
-       **Note:** This step is not necessary for Guardium Data Protection 12.0 and later.
+       **Note:** This step is not necessary for Guardium Data Protection v11.0p490 or later, v11.0p540 or later, v12.0 or later.
       2. Select [logstash-filter-dynamodb_guardium_plugin_filter.zip](https://github.com/IBM/universal-connectors/releases/download/v1.5.1/logstash-filter-dynamodb_guardium_plugin_filter.zip) plug-in.
 After it is uploaded, click **OK**.
     * If the audit logs are to be fetched from SQS, select the [logstash-filter-dynamodb_guardium_plugin_filter.zip](https://github.com/IBM/universal-connectors/releases/download/v1.5.1/logstash-filter-dynamodb_guardium_plugin_filter.zip) plug-in.
 After it is uploaded, click **OK**.
 4. Click the Plus sign to open the Connector Configuration dialog box.